mgmacleod/context-mechanics/docs/protocols/session-initiation/basic-session-initiation.md

   - We discuss them and try to reach a consensus
   - We either find something worth documenting or we don't
     - If we do find something, we proceed to the extraction phase
-    - Otherwise, the conversation is formally over, although I always appreciate an retrospective discussion when things don't work well
+    - Otherwise, the conversation is formally over, although I always appreciate a retrospective discussion when things don't work well
 2. Extraction phase:
   - We try to systematize our shared understanding and document it
   - This is a guided generation process in which you produce documents and we refine them together